paluro567/trade/react-stock-portfolio-dashboard/README.md

 # how to run stock dashboard application

-(base) peterluro@Peters-Laptop server % PORT=5001 node proxyserver.js
+From server directory: PORT=5001 node proxyserver.js
-(base) peterluro@Peters-Laptop react-stock-portfolio-dashboard % npm start
+From server root: % npm start

 ## Available Scripts